-Lawrence Public Schools does not have an open enrollment policy.
+The district does not have an open enrollment policy.
 Students enroll in and attend the school designated to serve the attendance area in which the parent or legal guardian holds legal residence and in which the student resides.
-Parents/Legal Guardians may request a transfer to a school outside of their attendance area for special circumstances.
+Families may request a transfer to a school outside of their attendance area for special circumstances.
 Specific details and requirements for the request may be found on the Request for School Transfer Form.